Is there a secular decline in disruptive patents? Correcting for measurement bias: Assessing Truncation Effects

 \section{Assessing Truncation Effects}

-Fig. \ref{fig:num_bwc} categorizes focal patents by the number of backward citations to demonstrate the impact of truncation.
-The left panel uses the \cite{park2023papers} methodology; the right panel uses our methodology.

-Both panels show that the majority of patents have backward citations.
-However, notable differences are found depending upon whether truncation is or is not present.
-The left (truncation) panel indicates that 38 percent of patents had no backward citations in 1980 and 99 percent of patents had no backward citations in 1976 (the truncation year), given that the only backward citations included are those patents also published in 1976.
-The right (no truncation) panel indicates that less than two percent of patents had no backward citations in these years.
-Fig. \ref{fig:num_bwc} also indicates that patents published further from the truncation year have lower proportions of truncated backward citations.
-The reason is again straightforward: More recent patents tend to cite more recent patents.

 It is readily apparent that the number of years considered for backward citations matters.
-The analysis of \cite{park2023papers} begins in 1980 and includes backward citations to 1976 (the first year that USPTO patents are available).
-Hence, patents published in 1980 include four years of backward citations.
-Fig. \ref{fig:plot_diff_trunc} shows that had their analysis started in 1976 (i.e., the year of truncation), the bias would be much larger: nearly all patents from 1976 would be classified as disruptive.
-Fig. \ref{fig:plot_diff_trunc} also shows that the starting year decision does not alleviate truncation bias and measurement concerns: e.g., had their analysis started in 1990 or in 2000, a four-year window for backward citations would produce similarly sharp declines in the CD index in the earliest years after the truncation year which then stabilizes and converges to the unbiased index over time.
+The closer to (further from) the truncation year, the greater (lesser) the share of patents with no backward citations and, thus, the larger (smaller) the CD index.
+As shown in Fig. \ref{fig:plot_average_cd}, had the \cite{park2023papers} methodology started in 1976 (i.e., the truncation year), the bias would be larger: viz., nearly all patents from 1976 would be classified as disruptive.
+Fig. \ref{fig:plot_diff_trunc} verifies this relationship using different truncation times and demonstrates that the starting year decision for the CD index does not alleviate truncation bias concerns: had the analysis started, e.g., in 1990 (green line) or in 2000 (black line), a four-year truncation window for backward citations would produce similarly sharp CD index declines in the earliest post-truncation years which then stabilize and converge to the unbiased index over time.

-Fig. \ref{fig:plot_diff_tech} indicates that this bias is not identical across the technologies examined by \cite{park2023papers}.
-The bias is most pronounced in the aggregate technology "Mechanical" and least pronounced in "IT".
+Fig. \ref{fig:plot_diff_tech} indicates that this bias is not identical across the technologies examined by \cite{park2023papers}: viz., it is most pronounced in "Mechanical" and least pronounced in "IT".
 The difference is again most likely explained by truncation: IT patents have developed more recently and rapidly in comparison to Mechanical patents, suggesting older patents are relatively more often cited in the latter category than in the former category (see Appendix Fig. \ref{fig:avg_age_bwc}).
-As a result, fewer backward citations are truncated in IT patents and more backward citations are truncated in Mechanical patents.
+As a result, less (more) backward citations are truncated in IT (Mechanical) patents.
+For comparison, the yellow line represents the $CD_5$ index when all backward citations are included (no truncation) and implies relatively small changes over time and relatively minor differences between technologies.